maciej-radziejewski/get-attendance/README.md

 You may have multiple such files in your Downloads directory.

-### 2. Download the script 'attendance.py' and edit the settings in the script file.
+### 2. Download the script 'attendance.py' and edit the settings in the script file (one time).

 You should only have to do this once.
 1. Create an **empty directory where you are going to store attendance data**.